AryanNesti/SSSI/docs/baseline-performance.md

 ###### Training and Validation Loss vs Epoch
 <!-- Image here -->
 ![Training and Validation loss](https://user-images.githubusercontent.com/98928740/200205031-f9d81a09-2a19-4009-9659-96467b574151.png)
+A high loss value usually means the model is producing erroneous output, while a low loss value indicates that there are fewer errors in the model.
+In addition, the loss is usually calculated using a cost function, which measures the error in different ways.
+The cost function chosen is usually dependent on the problem being solved and the data being used.

 ###### Training and Validation Percision vs Recall
 <!-- Image here -->
 ![Percision and Recall](https://user-images.githubusercontent.com/98928740/200205196-ef73273e-bc40-4df3-87ca-b2cb506f9920.png)
+This is the Percision vs Recall curve which shows that my code is working well since the curve is reasonable.
+Higher precision means that an algorithm returns more relevant results than irrelevant ones, and high recall means that an algorithm returns most of the relevant results.

 ###### Comparisons from the predictions to the labels and the actual image
 ![Figure_5](https://user-images.githubusercontent.com/98928740/200224414-6db2c7e0-22c2-4b90-bfb5-b53b243cb1a7.png)